Introduction

 Additional programs in Canada provide opportunities to stay longer in Canada.
 The Canadian Experience Class is available for foreign nationals who have been working full-time in Canada as managers or in professional occupations as well as tradespeople.

 The program has additional, specific criteria as well that must be met by the foreign national.
-Another program that might bright the gap between temporary and permanent residence is the Provincial Nominee Program for permanent residence in Canada.
+Another program that might bridge the gap between temporary and permanent residence is the Provincial Nominee Program for permanent residence in Canada.
 Both of these programs are helpful for workers who can show that their skillset is in demand in the country and that they have already adapted to the Canadian culture and way of life.

 How the TFWP Works